RRFayad/typescript-course/README.md

 #### 70. Abstract Classes

+- A Class that can not be instantiated, but has to be extended

+- So we can define abstract methods or properties
-- When I want to 'force' the developer to create a specific method in all instances of my class:
+  - When I want to 'force' the developer to create a specific method or property in all instances of my class:

 ```
 abstract class Department {